-Tour the Bavarian Christmas Village and buy some holiday gifts at Yankee Candle.
-The South Deerfield flagship store is a winter wonderland, where kids can see it "snow" indoors and make their own candles, spy a train making it's rounds, and feel the magic of Christmas.
+Tour the Bavarian Christmas Village, feel the snow falling, and buy some holiday gifts at Yankee Candle.
+The South Deerfield flagship store is a winter wonderland, where kids can make their own candles, spy a train making it's rounds, and feel the magic of Christmas.

-There are carols, sleigh rides, traditional treats, and more to enjoy on weekend evenings through December at New England's largest living history museum, which takes its annual tradition fully outdoors this year.
+There are carols, sleigh rides, traditional treats, and more to enjoy!
+Visit weekend evenings for holiday fun through December at New England's largest living history museum.

 Massachusetts' top green thumbs decorate trees for this spectacular annual display.
 Photo courtesy of the Massachusetts Horticultural Society

 Parents will appreciate trees gloriously decorated by Massachusetts Horticultural Society gardeners.
 Kids will enjoy seeing sparkly Christmas lights across Elm Bank grounds and following trains among the greenery.

 See how both Colonial and Native American families spent the wintertime.
 Food preparation, historic reenactments, and live animals are on display at the local favorite once known as Plimoth Plantation.
 It might inspire your family to prepare a historic holiday dish in your own kitchen.

 Holiday Activities and Christmas Events in Rhode Island